 * Students may work with an academic adviser to design their specialization field.
 The field must include courses from within the ethics and public policy curriculum.

 See Ethics and Public Policy in the General Catalog to learn more about the required course work, degree requirements, and graduating with honors.

 Students in this major must meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

-Students in this major may be interested in joining the Law Study and Legal Careers Living-Learning Community in the residence halls.
+Students in this major may be interested in joining the LEX: Legal Exploration Living-Learning Community in the residence halls.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Apply to the College of Liberal Arts and Sciences.